Did you know that a loss of power from winter storms (with snow, ice, high winds, and freezing rain) can compromise the safety of refrigerated food?

 Food Safety Tips When Power Goes Out

-General guidelines to follow if the power goes out:
+General food safety guidelines to follow if the power goes out:

 - Keep the refrigerator and freezer doors closed as much as possible.
-A refrigerator will keep food cold for about four hours if the door is kept closed.
+A refrigerator will keep food cold for about 4hours if the door is kept closed.
 A full freezer will hold its temperature for about 48 hours (24 hours if half-full).

 - Place meat and poultry to one side of the freezer or on a tray to prevent cross contamination of thawing juices.